tr-igem/esmuflily/docs/internals.md

         #(EXTEXT ...)
         CP

-    Sequence of symbols accessed by an index >= 0.
+    Sequence of SYMBOLs accessed by an index >= 0.
     A single CP means consecutive code points CP + index.
-    The order of the symbols depends on TYPE.

 *   SYMBOL: